psychemedia/sin-eater-resources/src/_sin_eater_story_macleod.md

 After old Sheen Macarthur had given the wayfarer food — poor food at that, but welcome to one nigh starved, and for the heartsome way it was given, and because of the thanks to God that was upon it before even spoon was lifted — she told him a lie.
 It was the good lie of tender love.

-"Sure now, after all, Neil, my man," she said, " it is sleeping at the farm I ought to be, for Maisie Macdonald, the wise woman, will be sitting by the corpse, and there will be none to keep her company.
+"Sure now, after all, Neil, my man," she said, "it is sleeping at the farm I ought to be, for Maisie Macdonald, the wise woman, will be sitting by the corpse, and there will be none to keep her company.
 It is there I must be going; and if I am weary, there is a good bed for me just beyond the dead-board, which I am not minding at all.
 So, if it is tired you are sitting by the peats, lie down on my bed there, and have the sleep; and God be with you."

 With that she went, and soundlessly, for Neil Ross was already asleep, where he sat on an upturned claar, with his elbows on his knees, and his flame-lit face in his hands.